-A promotional campaign being launched early next month aims to help more people at risk from hepatitis B.
+A promotional campaign under way this month aims to help more people at risk from hepatitis B.

 Awareness of the virus is low nationally and globally, and the Hepatitis Foundation of New Zealand hopes to help change that with various promotions in the lead-up to World Hepatitis Day on July 28 (#WorldHepatitisDay2018).
-From the beginning of July it will run radio, social media and print promotions to educate the public about hepatitis and encourage people at risk of the virus to get tested.
+From the beginning of July it has been running radio, social media and print promotions to educate the public about hepatitis and encourage people at risk of the virus to get tested.

 “Approximately 100,000 New Zealanders live with chronic hepatitis B, and most are unaware they have it,” says Hepatitis Foundation of New Zealand Chief Executive Susan Hay.

 World Hepatitis Day is celebrated globally.
 The annual event gives people a chance to learn about hepatitis and highlights the importance of getting tested if you think you may be at risk.
 A World Hepatitis Day poster is available for health care professionals who want to help raise awareness of hepatitis.

 The hepatitis virus is the main cause of liver cancer in New Zealand, but this is preventable if hepatitis is monitored and liver cancer is detected early.